 Average cost of a college textbook: $150

 Taking steps to slash your college textbook costs can literally cut thousands off the total cost of your online education.
-Unlike a decade ago, students today have multiple options for getting college textbooks online, including the option of downloading some free textbooks or frequenting cheap online shopping sites.
+Unlike a decade ago, students today have multiple options for getting college textbooks online, including the option of downloading some free textbooks online or frequenting cheap online shopping sites.

 Get Educated’s editors went shopping to find the best cheap or free textbooks online.